gallenc/opennms-tutorials-1/session4/Exercise-4-1.md

 These traps match the event configuration here [etc/events/CAMERA-CONTROLLER-MIB.events.xml](../session4/minimal-minion-activemq/container-fs/horizon/opt/opennms-overlay/etc/events/CAMERA-CONTROLLER-MIB.events.xml)

-You need to design an event translator configuration which will translate the new traps into the old events with the correct nodeid corresponding to the `cameraIdentifier` in the traps.
+You need to design an event translator configuration which will translate the events from these new traps into the old events defined in [Exercise 3.1](../session3/Exercise-3-1.md) with the correct nodeid corresponding to the `cameraIdentifier` in the traps.

 A starting point is provided here [etc/translator-configuration.xml](../session4/minimal-minion-activemq/container-fs/horizon/opt/opennms-overlay/etc/translator-configuration.xml)
 This is based upon the standard translations included with OpenNMS.